Extra innings: Asia

-The KBO does not play extra innings in the first game of a double-header.
 Tie games are discarded when calculating winning percentages since 2002, except for 2008 when it was counted as a loss in the league's standings.
 From the league's formation in 1982 until 2001, they counted as half a win.

 For CPBL postseason games, the 12-inning limit does not apply and the games will continue until a winner is decided.
 The longest game to be played took place during 2009 Taiwan Series, where in Game 6 the Brother Elephants defeated Uni-President 7-Eleven Lions 5 to 4 after 17 innings.

 International play

 Baseball

 In the 11th inning, the manager selects anywhere in the batting order to start the inning, regardless of the last player put out.
 The batter immediately preceding this newly designated leadoff man becomes a runner on first base, and the next preceding batter is placed on second base.
 In subsequent innings, the batting order continues as normal, but the two players preceding the player scheduled to lead off (or substitutes for those players) the inning start on second and first.

 This has also been adopted by European leagues Division de Honor (Spain), Italian Baseball League, and Honkbal Hoofdklasse (Netherlands).

 Since the 2009 edition, a modified form of the rule has been used for the World Baseball Classic.
 Unlike the standard rule, the batting order may not start from a different place.
 Through the 2013 edition, the first inning in which teams started with runners on first and second was the 13th.
 The rule was not used in either the 2009 or 2013 editions because no game lasted more than 11 innings.
 For the 2017 World Baseball Classic, the rule was modified to use extra runners for the first time in the 11th inning, and it would see its first use in a second-round game between Japan and the Netherlands at the Tokyo Dome.
 Japan won that game thanks to a sacrifice bunt and a 2-run hit.